zahra-zarrabi/FaceRecognition/README.md

 # Face Recognition
-In this project we recognize 14 faces by using deep CNN network.
+In this project we recognize 14 faces by using deep CNN network with tensorflow in the custom mode.

 ## Training
 Please run `face_recognition.ipynb`